-And that’s it, you finally made it to the end of your travel’s preparation.
-The last step is to pack your bags and please do a little checklist in advance so you don’t forget any important stuff.
+And that’s it, you finally made it to the end of your travel preparation.
+The last step is to pack your bags, and please do a little checklist in advance, so you don’t forget any important stuff.

-I would recommend looking on the internet for how to pack your bags tutorials and also for some checklists that fit your needs, as packing your bags when you’re traveling to a foreign country is really important.
-You can just turn around and get back home to pick what you forgot, and also, some things can be hard to find in Japan.
+I would recommend reading my article Learn How To Start Packing For Japan With This Easy Guide because packing your bags when you travel to a foreign country is important.
+You can just turn around and get back home to pick up what you forgot, and also, some things can be hard to find in Japan.

 I hope that this post can help you with your next travel.
 Feel free to leave a comment if you need more information or if you want to share your point of view.